UjimatsuDoma/usbtn_subaci/README.md

 - 2nd Edition "SuiCYAN": TBA

 # Features
-Voices: click to play, long press to add to playlist
+- **Voices**: click to play, long press to add to playlist
-Sources: list of YouTube live streams where the voices are clipped from
+- **Sources**: list of YouTube live streams where the voices are clipped from
-Playlist: create/rename/delete playlists, move single item up and down, click to play, supports loop playing
+- **Playlist**: create/rename/delete playlists, move single item up and down, click to play, supports loop playing
-Daily Random Voice: self-check and update if needed, at launch time.
+- **Daily Random Voice**: self-check and update if needed, at launch time.

 # Notes

-Limited Voice will NOT be implemented, due to request from author of original website.
+Limited Voice will **NOT** be implemented, due to request from author of original website.

 # Technologies